clementvidon/Makefile_tutor/README.md

   conventions**, do not hesitate to disagree and change it (like renaming `clean` and `fclean` to the more GNU conventional `mostlyclean` and `clean` respectively).

+- **`MAKE`** is a **predefined variable** whose value corresponds to the make executable being run, for this reason we pass our options to it by incrementation.
+When a makefile is executed from another makefile, the called's `MAKE` variable inherit from the caller's `MAKE` value.

 - **The C compilation implicit rule** looks like this: